 - Pre-heat oven to 200º C (fan).

 - Place the butternut squash halves on a baking try cut side up.
-Drizzle with olive oil and season, then bake for 45 ish minutes, until the squash is fork tender.
-Reduce oven to 180ºC (fan).
+Drizzle with olive oil and season, then bake for 45-60 minutes, until the squash is fork tender.
+Set aside until cool enough to handle.
+Reduce oven temp to 180ºC (fan).

 - Cook the buckwheat in a pan of salted boiling water (as you would for pasta), for 13 minutes, then drain and rinse well.

 - Heat a tablespoon of olive oil in a large frying pan, over a medium heat.
 Add the leeks and cook for up to 10 minutes, of until fully softened.
-Add the garlic and herbs and cook for another minute before stirring in the cranberries, orange zest and juice and cooked buckwheat.
+Add the cranberries, garlic and herbs and cook for another minute or so.
 Remove from the heat.

 - When the squash is cooked, scoop out the flesh leaving a 1cm border around the edge.
-Mash the filling, and add to the cooked leek and buckwheat mix, season to taste.
+Mash the filling, and add to the cooked leek mix.
+Add the buckwheat, orange zest and juice then season to taste.
 Stuff the filling back in the squash shells and bake in the oven at 180ºC (fan) for a further 10 minutes.

 - Sprinkle over the cooked squash.